noties/Prism4j/README.md

 # Prism4j

 Simplified Java clone of [prism-js](https://github.com/PrismJS/prism).
-No rendering, no themes, no hooks.
+No rendering, no themes, no hooks, no plugins.
 But still _a_ language parsing.
+Primary aim of this library is to provide a _tokenization_ strategy of arbitrary syntaxes for later processing.
+Works on Android (great with [Markwon](https://github.com/noties/Markwon) - markdown display library).

 ## Core